drolsen/webpack-svg-spritely/README.md

 Thats it!

 ### How to use sprite
-To reference SVG sprite parts we use the xmllinkHref / sprite symbol name witin our DOM ([filename] should be subsituted with filename of svg you wish to render):
+To reference SVG sprite parts we use the xmllinkHref / sprite symbol name within our DOM ([filename] should be substituted with filename of svg you wish to render):

 ```xml
 <svg>